-Mrs. Erin Smalley: The truth is, is that most couples, when they get married – you know, they’ve been hard after pursuing each other, and so their focus is directly on one another.
-And then they- they conquer.
-They get married.
-And then many other things start to take their eyes off of each other.
+Erin Smalley: The- the truth is, is that most couples when they get married, you know, they’ve been hard after pursuing each other and so their focus is directly on one another.
+And then they- they conquer, they get married and then many other things start to take their eyes off of each other.
 You think about, you know, work and kids and just the pursuit of this new life.
 And that’s what I was saying to Greg, is that our eyes have not remained on each other.
-It’s been this slow fade of – we went from absolutely pursuing each other wholeheartedly to pursuing many other things wholeheartedly.
+It’s been this slow fade of we went from absolutely pursuing each other wholeheartedly to pursuing many other things wholeheartedly.

 End of Excerpt

-Jim Daly: John, we started a great conversation with Erin and Greg yesterday on how couples, so often, after we get married, begin to feel more like roommates.
+Jim Daly: Uh, John, we started a great conversation with Erin and Greg yesterday on how couples so often after we get married, begin to feel more like roommates.
 Uh, growing apart in marriage is something that happens almost naturally if you don’t make your relationship a priority.
-And we’re not talking about a full-blown crisis.
-Uh, you’re just kind of going through the motions of work and kids and all the things that are going on.
-And pretty soon, it’s just a business you’re running, right?
-Home economics – um, but we want to encourage you to do it differently, the way God intended it to happen.
-And that’s to connect at all levels – emotionally, spiritually, physically.
-And, uh, how to prime the pump to make sure that can happen.
-If you’re feeling like your marriage could use a new spark or that you, uh, need to regain some ground with your spouse, you’re gonna want to lean in today.
+And we’re not talking about a full-blown crisis, uh, you’re just kinda going through the motions of work and kids and all the things that are going on.
+And pretty soon, it’s just a- a business you’re running, right?
+Home economics.
+Um, but we want to uh, encourage you to do it differently.
+The way God intended it to happen and that’s to connect at all levels.
+Emotionally, spiritually, physically, and uh, and how to prime the pump to make sure that can happen.
+If you’re feeling like your marriage could use a new spark or that you uh, need to regain some ground with your spouse, you’re gonna wanna lean in today.

 Jim: Greg and Erin, welcome back.

 Erin: Thanks for having us again.